 Biomarker Identification – An ensemble feature selection approach, which combines the Mann-Whitney-U test, Pearson and Spearman correlations, logistic regression, and four variable importance measures derived from two different implementations of the random forest algorithms cforest and randomforest was employed as an R-package to select features with minimal bias 22.

 Metadata Assessment – Metadata correlations were assessed in the following manner.
 First, categorical metadata associations were determined using MWU or Kruskall-Wallis tests when appropriate.
 Continuous metadata associations were determined using Pearson correlation.
-Associations in the figures represent the -log10 (P-value) of each test.
+Associations in the figures represent the -log10 (p-value) of each test.
 All tests were performed in R.

 Statistical Analysis – All statistical analyses were completed as reported in the corresponding figure legends or methods details.
 R was used to conduct all tests.
 For all tests, significance is denoted as follows: **** p<0.0001; *** p<0.001; ** p<0.01; *p<0.05, ns – not significant.